Restarting the job

 - When you use Job → Hold, the job information resets to the beginning of the job.
 Checkpoint information is not stored.

-- You can only start printing in the middle of the job if the job is transformed into AFP before it gets printed.
-You cannot print part of an ASCII, KGL, or metacode; you have to print the whole job.
+- You can only start printing in the middle of the job if the job is transformed to AFP before it gets printed.
+You cannot print part of an ASCII, KGL, metacode, or LCDS job; you have to print the whole job.

 - You can only start printing in the middle of the job if the job has only one printable